robcarver17/skipperman/docs/patrol_boats_rota_report_help.md

-To run a volunteer rota report, from the **main menu** select **Reports**, and **Volunteer rota for event**.
+To run a patrol boat rota report, from the **main menu** select **Reports**, and **Patrol boats rota for event**.
 Then choose your event.
 ___

-A volunteer rota report shows where volunteers are working.
+A patrol boats rota report shows which volunteers are working on which boat.
 A good workflow is to publish this report about a week before the event (further in advance before Cadet Week).

 It's better to share a link rather than a file, as the former will be automatically updated.